Federal Court Clerk Externship: Eastern District of New York

 Students will be placed with a federal judge (either a District or Magistrate judge) in the Eastern District of New York.
 They will spend 10 hours per week working on judicial matters, with at least one day per week (or two half days) at the courthouse in Brooklyn.
 Working with their assigned judges, students will have the opportunity to conduct research, prepare written memoranda, draft judicial opinions, and observe judges and advocates engaged in trials, oral arguments and hearings in civil and criminal cases.

 Judge Nicholas G. Garaufis, U.S. District Court, Eastern District of New York.
-Christina B. Dugger, Chief Assistant United States Attorney, U.S. Attorney?s Office, Eastern District of New York.
+Nicole Argentieri, Acting Chief of the Organized Crime and Gangs Section of the United States Attorney’s Office for the Eastern District of New York.

 A document containing the following, in this order:

 List of upper-class courses you have taken that might be helpful to you in your work as a judicial intern?